jiantongliu/jiantongliu.github.io/_pages/notes.md

 MATH 191 (Category Theory)
 ------
 * This is an undergrauate Honors seminar couse I took in Spring 2021, taught by Dr. Jonathan Rubin.
-The course covers the entire [_Category Theory in Context_](https://math.jhu.edu/~eriehl/context.pdf) book by Emily Riehl.
+The course covered the entire [_Category Theory in Context_](https://math.jhu.edu/~eriehl/context.pdf) book by Emily Riehl.

 MATH 205A (Algebraic Number Theory)